Contact Address Details:

 back in 1998 and registered with the UK Charity Commission

-main goals are to promote their neutering program and
+goals are to promote their neutering program and to advance

-the unfortunate condition of many of the felines which
+unfortunate condition of many of the felines which could be

-accepted internationally as the most humane way to control
+internationally as the most humane way to control numbers

-numbers and maintain a healthy population.
-All neutered
+and maintain a healthy population.
+All neutered cats have

-cats have the point of the left ear removed for future
+the point of the left ear removed for future identification.

 GambiCats also tries to find new homes for stray, unwanted